GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/user_manual/installation/index.md

 Each change to the library is tested against these platforms.
 The only requirements are a c++ compiler (tested both with gcc and clang) with at minimum c++14 installed together with cmake (<https://cmake.org>).

-{ref}`sec:included` will go in depth about what is in the Geodynamic World Builder package when it is downloaded and installed completely.
+{ref}`part:user_manual:chap:installation:sec:included` will go in depth about what is in the Geodynamic World Builder package when it is downloaded and installed completely.
-If you want to skip this explanation, go directly to {ref}`sec:installing_prerequisites`.
+If you want to skip this explanation, go directly to {ref}`part:user_manual:chap:installation:sec:installing_prerequisites`.

 ```{toctree}